DiogoCoelho98/fast_pizza/README.md

 - **Add to Cart**: Browse the pizza menu and add items to your cart.
 - **Quantity Management**: Increase or decrease the quantity of each item in the cart.
 - **Geolocation**: Fill in your address details automatically using geolocation.
-- **Order Tracking**: Search for an order by ID to check the estimated delivery time.
+- **Order Tracking**: Search for an order by ID to check, for example the estimated delivery time.

 ## Getting Started